imKeim/AI-Studio-Log-Converter/PROJECT_STRUCTURE.md

 -   **`gui.py`**: Contains all the code for the Graphical User Interface (GUI), which is built using the `customtkinter` library.
 It defines the window layout, all the widgets (buttons, text boxes), and the functions that handle user interactions.

 -   **`custom_theme.json`**: A JSON file that defines the custom color theme for the `customtkinter` GUI, ensuring a consistent and polished look.

 ---

+## 📁 `tests/` Directory

+This directory contains all the automated tests for the project, which are run using `pytest`.
+These tests ensure that new features don't break existing functionality (regression testing) and that the core logic works as expected.

+-   **`conftest.py`**: A special `pytest` file used to define "fixtures" — reusable helper functions that set up data and environments for the tests.
+-   **`test_converter.py`**: Contains all the test cases for the core logic found in `src/converter.py`.
+-   **`data/`**: A subdirectory holding small, predictable data files (e.g., sample JSON logs) used as input for the tests.

+---